patobottos/itacademy-react-notes/notes.md

 **Components** are JavaScript objects, and one of the most important elements of React. **components** can be **reused** and **combined**.

 They are the building blocks of any React application.
 A typical web in React might be made with several components, where components are self contained sections of contents.
 For example, a nav-bar, an article, a side-bar, in a website might be a component.
-Our mission i sto build these components and rendered them into the webpage, by React.
+Our mission is to build these components and render them into the webpage, by React.

 Components contain:
 1) template